rackerlabs/support-how-to/content/office-365/azure-ad-audit-logs-office365.md

 4. Select **Azure Active Directory** from the left menu, then **Users**.

-5. Search for the user you wish to view, then click their name.
+5. Search for the user you want to view, and then click their name.

 6. Select **Audit logs** from the menu.

 **Note:** You can filter your results and change your view by using the **Add filters** and **Columns** options.

-### Additional Resources
+### Additional resources

 To learn more about user activity reports in Office 365, see [Find activity reports in the Azure portal](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/howto-find-activity-reports).